fac25/Week5-https-project-Abdullah-Lisa/README.md

 The current goals for this project are:

 - [ ] The user can search for a specific movie.
+  - search needs styling
+  - search needs to show correct genres
-- [ ] The landing page shows default results when the page is loaded.
+- [x] The landing page shows default results when the page is loaded.
 - [ ] Notify the user when the search result is not found.
 - [ ] Notify the user if the data wasn't available.
 - [ ] Make the page responsive.